 The IEP MAST (2015: 89) delta smelt conceptual model posits that size and location of the low salinity zone is a habitat attribute that could affect subadult delta smelt survival.
-The summer-fall delta smelt habitat action from the USFWS (2019) SWP/CVP BiOp and CDFW (2020) ITP would be undertaken under all alternatives, so differences in the size and location of the low salinity zone would be limited to differences caused by reservoir releases under Alternatives 1–3.
-DSM2 X2 modeling shows that X2 generally would be similar or somewhat farther downstream under Alternatives 1–3 compared to the NAA (see Table DSM2-X2 in Chapter 6), indicating that Alternatives 1–3 would not reduce low salinity zone habitat for delta smelt relative to the NAA based on the negative relationship with X2 (Feyrer et al. 2011).
+The summer-fall delta smelt habitat action from the USFWS (2019) SWP/CVP BiOp and CDFW (2020) ITP would be undertaken under Alternatives 1, 2, and 3, so differences in the size and location of the low salinity zone would be limited to differences caused by reservoir releases under Alternatives 1, 2, and 3.
+DSM2 X2 modeling shows that X2 generally would be similar or somewhat farther downstream under Alternatives 1, 2, and 3 compared to the NAA (Table 6-16 in Chapter 6), indicating that Alternatives 1, 2, and 3 would not reduce low salinity zone habitat for delta smelt relative to the NAA based on the negative relationship with X2 (Feyrer et al. 2011).
 Note that there is debate regarding the importance of low salinity zone habitat to delta smelt (e.g., Manly et al. 2015; Feyrer et al. 2015; Murphy and Weiland 2019).
-The IEP MAST (2015: 89) conceptual model also posits that food availability affects subadult delta smelt survival, which was discussed above for the early fall period during which there was concluded to be little potential effect of Alternatives 1–3 relative to the NAA.
-The IEP MAST (2015: 89) conceptual model also posits turbidity as an important factor affecting subadult delta smelt predation risk, which is discussed below in the next section as a result of upstream sediment entrainment caused by Alternative 1–3 operations.
+The IEP MAST (2015: 89) conceptual model also posits that food availability affects subadult delta smelt survival, which was discussed above for the early fall period during which there was concluded to be little potential effect of Alternatives 1, 2, and 3 relative to the NAA.
+The IEP MAST (2015: 89) conceptual model also posits turbidity as an important factor affecting subadult delta smelt predation risk, which is discussed below in the next section as a result of upstream sediment entrainment caused by operations for Alternatives 1, 2, and 3.

 Upstream Sediment Entrainment

 The IEP MAST (2015) conceptual model identifies predation risk as a habitat attribute affecting delta smelt.
 Flows interact with erodible sediment supply to affect turbidity.
 In general, greater turbidity is thought to lower the risk of predation on delta smelt.
 Large amounts of sediment enter the Delta from winter and spring storm runoff, with resuspension by tidal and wind action.
-A conceptual model of sedimentation in the Delta includes a submodel for river supply, which notes that dams and reservoirs have contributed to decreased sediment supply to the Delta (Schoellhamer et al. 2012: their Figure 4).
+A conceptual model of sedimentation in the Delta includes a submodel for river supply, which notes that dams and reservoirs have contributed to decreased sediment supply to the Delta (Schoellhamer et al. 2012:Figure 4).
 However, a recent analysis examining future climate scenarios predicted significant increases in large flow events and sediment transport over the next century, which may increase turbidity (Stern et al. 2020).
 As described in Chapter 7, only construction, maintenance, and operation activities on the Sacramento River—not the effects of Sites Reservoir in capturing sediment from its small upstream tributaries—would have the potential to affect the fluvial geomorphology of the Sacramento River.